 Are your friends art buffs?
 Promise them the Van Gogh museum in Amsterdam, the Mona Lisa in the Louvre and David in Florence.
 Don’t forget to mention that maybe they will meet other art buffs in these places.
 Meeting people from around the world is part of traveling, and maybe they’ll come across that special someone.
 It can be hard to meet new people when bumming around the same old bars each weekend, so tell them this may be their chance to meet new people with similar interests.

 Yes, traveling can be dangerous, but no more than driving to work everyday.
 Remind your friends that most crimes toward tourists are just for money.
 This can be annoying and burdensome, but usually not harmful.
 Plus, protecting yourself against pickpockets is pretty simple.
-Show your friends that you’ve thought about this issue by explaining basic protection such as not keeping your money all in one place or your wallet in your back pocket but rather in a money belt.
+Show your friends that you’ve thought about this issue by explaining basic protection such as not keeping your money all in one place or your wallet when traveling in your back pocket but rather in a money belt.

 Although a car, stereo and the new Xbox or PlayStation are cool, they will have a tough time beating visiting the Tianmen Caves in China or cycling the streets of Valparaiso, Chile.
 Show your friends some videos from the countries you plan on traveling to get excited about exploring the world together, doing crazy things they’d never thought they’d do.
 Explain that this is a once in a lifetime experience and money can always be earned.
 Then ask them, “Are you in?”